ipspace/netlab/docs/dev/extools.md

     docker volume rm '{name}_suzieq'
 ```

-Notes:
+**Notes:**
-* The **up** command maps SuzieQ configuration directory and a lab-specific volume into container mount points.
+* The **up** command uses **docker run** to start the container and maps SuzieQ configuration directory and a lab-specific volume into container mount points.
+The `sys.docker_net` parameter is explained in the next section.
 * SuzieQ container executes **bash** as the default command.
 Parameters of **docker run** command are therefore Bash parameters.
 * **connect** command uses **docker exec** to execute another command in the same container (start SuzieQ CLI).
 * **docker exec** command specifies the full path to the **suzieq-cli** command because the default path in the SuzieQ container does not include `/usr/local/bin`.
 * **cleanup** command deletes the volume created with the **docker run** command.

+### Running External Tools with Lab Containers

+External tools have to be connected to the same Docker network as the management interface of the lab containers.
+The default name of that network is `netlab_mgmt` but it can change if you use [multilab plugin](../plugins/multilab.md).

+_netlab_ prepares the `--network=_name_` parameter that you have to include with the **docker run** in the `sys.docker_net` topology variable.
+Include `{sys.docker_net}` parameter in any **docker run** command if you want your containers to communicate with the lab devices over the management network.

+### Removing Tool Configuration Directory

+**netlab down --cleanup** removes the tool configuration directories, but fails to do so if the container creates additional files in that directory -- containers are often run as user **root**, and a regular user cannot remove files created by another user.

+If your tool creates additional files in the tool configuration directory, add **sudo rm -fr *toolname*** as one of the **cleanup** commands.